Mac OS¶

 Old version notes: SIMION 8.0.5 may freeze when using CrossOver versions prior to 7.10.
 Either upgrade CrossOver to >= 7.10 or downgrade SIMION to <= 8.0.4.

 Summary: SIMION 8.0 and 8.1 run well on all the above options.
-There may be some slowdown in particle flying under CrossOver.
 If you want integration with (Windows) Excel you should use virtualization (VMWare or Parallels), but if you want better integration with OS X applications you might want to instead use CrossOver since SIMION will then run more like an OS X application.
-SIMION 7.0 works ok on all the above but seemed to run most smoothly under Parallels (SIMION 7.0 does some tricky things with the mouse that cause some non-critical mouse behavior issus under CrossOver and VMWare).
+SIMION 7.0 works ok on all the above but seemed to run most smoothly under Parallels (SIMION 7.0 does some tricky things with the mouse that cause some non-critical mouse behavior issues under CrossOver and VMWare).

 Notes: Added December 2007.

-Memory: Maximum memory per PA (using “–reserved-memory” command-line option) is about 1.2 GB RAM, or 130 million points.
-This is somewhat below the Windows XP limit but might be improvable in the future. (tested CrossOver Mac 6.2.0) As of this writing, there is not a 64-bit Wine64 version of CrossOver, so you’ll only be able to run the 32-bit version of SIMION 8.1 or 8.0 (for other notes on Wine64, see Linux).
+Memory: Maximum memory per PA (using the “–reserved-memory” command-line option) is about 1.2 GB RAM, or 130 million points (tested CrossOver Mac 6.2.0).
+This is somewhat below the Windows XP limit but might be improvable in the future.
+As of this writing, there is not a 64-bit Wine64 version of CrossOver nor is Wine64 currently compatible with OS X (for other notes on Wine64, see Linux), so you’ll only be able to run the 32-bit version of SIMION 8.1 or 8.0 on CrossOver.
+(Using virtualization rather than CrossOver can overcome this.)

 Clipboard: Printing to Clipboard doesn’t seem to do anything.
 However, you can print to a file (PS or EMF) and load in another application.
 A screenshot can be taken using %-Shift-3 (entire screen), %-Shift-4 (rectangle), or %-Shift-4 then spacebar (window), which is saved as a file on the desktop (see “Shortcuts for taking pictures of the screen” in the CrossOver help).

 Excel (not supported): Communication between SIMION and Excel via the COM/OLE interface does not seem supported on the Mac.
-A few of the Lua user programs in the SIMION examples are designed to use this feature for real-time data reporting, and to use these examples successfully you will need to modify these programs a bit to output data somewhere else (e.g. to a simple text file).
-(Update: As of 8.1.0.20, most examples can alternately use gnuplot.)
-There are two reasons for Excel not being supported currently.
-First, the native Mac version of Excel 2004 does not support COM.
+A few of the Lua user programs in the SIMION examples interface with Excel over COM for real-time data reporting and charting.
+On the other hand, as of SIMION 8.1.1.16, most of these examples can alternately utilize gnuplot instead of Excel, and gnuplot does work on OS X (see SIMION Example: gnuplot and SIMION Example: plot).
+You can use either a native Mac or a Windows version of gnuplot.
+The native Mac version of Excel 2004 does not support COM either.
 Though you can install the Windows version of Excel (which does support COM) on CrossOver, CrossOver COM support appears very limited, though it might be possible by installing “DCOM95/DCOM98”.
-We have not yet had success doing this.
-(And you may be interested in outputting your data to some other program.)
+We have not yet had success doing this (though have not tested it recently).
+And you may be interested in outputting your data to some other program.
+It is possible of course to write a .csv file from SIMION and then load that into Excel (rather than rely on real-time communication).

 Additional Comments from Testing: